October 5, 2005 | Mark Paradies

 2) Systems without categories.

-However, I believe that ALL systems have categories.
+However, I believe ALL systems have categories, and all thoughts are categorical.

 The difference is that there are:

-2) Systems with categories that aren’t well explained/defined and with the categories are carried around in the user’s brain in the form of language, experience, and categorized knowledge.
+2) Systems with categories that aren’t well explained/defined, and the categories are carried around in the user’s brain in the form of language, experience, and categorized knowledge.

 When it comes right down to it, human beings are CATEGORICAL thinkers.

 Seldom do we think in the abstract.
-When we do, it is difficult.
+When we do, it is so difficult.

 We start recognizing categories as soon as we start learning.
 Things like “hot” and “cold.”
 We eventually learn a language that uses defined (categorized) words to communicate.
-We even write books of common definitions (dictionaries) to communicate more accurately.
+We even write books of common definitions (dictionaries) to communicate more accurately – standardized definitions.

-As humans, we develop mental models of how things should work (the red light means to stop, or a computer mouse should operate in a certain way).
-Thus, without language and categories, communication, thought, and life becomes very difficult.
+Humans develop mental models of how things work (the red light means to stop, or a computer mouse should operate in a certain way).
+Thus, without language and categories, communication, thought, and life become very difficult.

-By the way, in my experience, most investigators who use a “non-categorical” systems and brag about their thinking not being constrained by categories actually have a SMALLER number of categories that they “practically” choose from when investigating and finding root causes than investigators who use TapRooT® (a system that some may call categorical).
+By the way, in my experience, most investigators who use a “non-categorical” system and who brag about their thinking not being constrained by categories actually have a SMALLER number of categories in their brains that they choose from when investigating and finding root causes.
+A smaller number of categories than investigators who use TapRooT® Root Cause Analysis.

 And being an “experienced” investigator doesn’t necessarily mean your number of categories is bigger.
-Some people just become more convinced that their favorite category (or categories) are really the root cause (or root causes) of all the world’s problems.
+Some people just become more convinced that their favorite causes (categories) are really the root causes of all the world’s problems.

-Using TapRooT® puts an end to this debate.
+Using TapRooT® RCA puts an end to this debate.
+The proof is in the pudding!

 Categories